OA and National Budget Processes

 Worked example: marine protected area expansion budget submission

-This worked example demonstrates how to construct a complete budget submission for marine protected area (MPA) expansion using data from ocean accounts.
+This worked example shows how to construct a complete budget submission for marine protected area (MPA) expansion using data from ocean accounts.
 The example uses synthetic data for a hypothetical coastal state seeking to expand MPA coverage from 15% to 30% of territorial waters over a three-year MTEF period, in line with global Target 3 of the Kunming-Montreal Global Biodiversity Framework.

 Context and policy objective: The government seeks to expand marine protected area coverage from the current 15% (450 km2 out of 3,000 km2 territorial waters) to 30% (900 km2) by 2028.
 The Ministry of Environment prepares a budget submission for the MTEF 2026-2028 requesting $15 million capital expenditure for MPA establishment and $3 million annually for ongoing management.